-INPUT dc0
+INPUT dc0 instance of a dstatmtControl structure containing the following members:

-instance of a dstatmtControl structure containing the following members:
+dc0. altnames K×1 string array of alternate variable names

-dc0.altnames $K \times 1$ string array of alternate variable names to be used if a matrix in memory is analyzed (i.e., dataset is a null string or 0).
-Default = dc0.maxbytes scalar, the maximum number of bytes to be read per iteration of the read loop.
+to be used if a matrix in memory is analyzed (i.e., dataset is a null string or 0).
+Default = read per iteration of the read loop.
 Default = dc0.maxvec scalar, the largest number of elements allowed in any one matrix.
 Default = 20000.